-Battery energy storage has a critical role to play in enabling the UK’s future energy system
+Battery energy storage plays a key role in enabling the future energy system of the United Kingdom.

 The UK has made significant progress towards a low carbon electricity system, with wind and solar energy now accounting for one third of electricity generation.
 However, where previously coal-fired power plants were turned up and down to balance the network – matching electricity supply with demand – wind and solar generation is weather dependent.
 This presents significant challenges for network operators.